How to Connect Your Yamaha Disklavier to Wi-Fi and the Internet

 The GL.iNet travel router connects to your home’s Wi-Fi and delivers a hardwired Ethernet connection to the Disklavier.
 This means you don’t have to do any special setup on the Disklavier, or figure out how to use the UD-WL01.

-Do not skimp on your bridge!
-Defective bridges can cause all sorts of problems, and some even introduce so much noise to your local Wi-Fi as to slow down your internet on other devices.
-I also avoid TP-Link products on principle, which have historically been both insecure and unstable, with poor patching and update availability.
+Choose a reliable bridge.
+Defective, low-quality bridges can cause problems, and some even introduce so much noise to your local Wi-Fi as to slow down your internet on other devices.

 Can the Mark IV or E3 really power it over USB?